-Oasis reunion 2025: which band members will be on the line-up?
+Oasis reunion 2025: which band members are in the line-up?

-While we wait for the line-up for the Oasis Live '25 shows to be confirmed, Radio X speculates who would be in the frame to join Liam and Noel Gallagher at the long-awaited reunion gigs.
+With the Oasis Live '25 tour underway, Radio X takes a look at who we can expect to see join Liam and Noel Gallagher at the long-awaited reunion gigs.

 Listen to this article